LiuYuWei/liuyuwei.github.io/about.md

 * Transfer into the department of Industrial management, NTUST in 2013.

 * Activity and Club:
-1. NTUST Transfer Student Association, Minister of Information and Secretarial Works, Summer, 2014 to Summer, 2016 | Taipei, Taiwan
+1. NTUST Transfer Student Association, Minister of Information and Secretarial Works, Summer, 2014 to Summer, 2016
-2. NTUST Industrial Management summer camp member Summer, 2014 | Taipei, Taiwan
+2. NTUST Industrial Management summer camp member Summer, 2014

 * CERTIFICATE:
 1. CERTIFICATE of Production and operations management technologist